 The increase in hydraulic conductivity with an increase in curing time is explained by the development of the cementitious matrix due to pozzolanic reaction.
 The formation of stronger lime particle aggregates results in the soil becoming more granular in nature and results in higher resistance to compression at similar stress levels.
-This produces a soil with a more open fabric and results in an
+This produces a soil with a more open fabric and results in an increase in hydraulic conductivity.

 Fig. 8.
-Effect of fly ash, lime - fly ash, and curing time on the compression and rebound indices $C{\rm c}$ and $C{\rm r}$.
+Effect of fly ash, lime - fly ash, and curing time on the compression and rebound indices C_c and C_r .